joshshiman/picklejar/README.md

 ## 🔄 The PickleJar Process

 ### Phase 1: Setup (Host)

+The host walks through a typeform-style flow that appears immediately on the homepage — there’s no separate “landing” screen.

 ```
-Host creates PickleJar → Configures settings → Shares unique link
+Homepage → Step-by-step create flow → Single shareable link
 ```

-**Settings Include:**
-- Suggestion deadline (time-based or when all submit)
-- Voting deadline (time-based or when all vote)
-- Points per voter (e.g., 10 points to distribute)
-- Optional: Date/time constraints for the hangout
+**What the host sets up:**
+- **Title** – “Friday Night Dinner”, “Weekend Ski Trip”, etc.
+- **Optional context** – short description of constraints or preferences

+When the flow completes, the app shows:
+- The **host view** for that PickleJar
+- A **copyable link** that guests will use for every phase

 ### Phase 2: Suggestions (All Members)

+The host shares the single PickleJar link with the group.

 ```
-Members join via link → Enter phone number → Submit suggestion(s)
+Open shared link → Join with phone → Suggest ideas
 ```

-**Status Updates:**
+**Guest experience via the same link:**
+- Join the hangout by entering a phone number (no account)
-- Members can see who has joined
+- See who has joined (anonymized list)
+- Anonymously submit one or more suggestions

+**Status Updates (host + guests):**
+- See how many people have joined
-- Members can see how many suggestions are in
+- See how many suggestions are in
-- Suggestions remain anonymous until voting ends
+- Suggestions stay anonymous to other guests until voting is complete

 ### Phase 3: Voting (All Members)

+When the host starts voting (from the same PickleJar link), everyone’s experience updates.

 ```
-View all suggestions → Allocate points → Submit votes
+Open the same link → See all suggestions → Allocate points → Submit votes
 ```

 **Voting Rules:**
 - Each member gets a fixed number of points (e.g., 10)
-- Distribute points across suggestions (can put all on one or spread them out)
+- Distribute points across suggestions (all-in on one or spread across many)
 - Can vote on your own suggestion
 - Votes are anonymous
+- Guests use the **same URL** they used for joining and suggesting

 ### Phase 4: Results & Reminders

+Once voting is finished, the PickleJar progresses to results — again, at the exact same URL.

 ```
-Voting ends → Winner announced → Reminders sent
+Open the same link → See ranked results → Winner announced
 ```

 **What Happens:**
 - The suggestion with the most points is revealed as the winner
 - All suggestions and vote totals are revealed
-- Calendar invites sent to all participants
+- (Planned) Calendar invites sent to all participants
-- Reminder notifications before the hangout
+- (Planned) Reminder notifications before the hangout

 ---